The exploitation of the rubber tree from the last quarter of the 19th century in the Amazon presents a double reading:

-Casa Arana was the most powerful, associated with an English company, to become the Peruvian American Company , with headquarters in London and shares on the Stock Exchange.
-He extended his domain to the Colombian rubber zones of Putumayo, where Casa Arana began to operate in 1904.
+Casa Arana was the most powerful.
+Associated with an English company, it went on to become the Peruvian American Company, with headquarters in London and shares on the Stock Exchange.
+It extended its domain to the Colombian rubber zones of Putumayo, where Casa Arana had begun to operate in 1904.

-In Bolivia, rubber has been exploited since the 1870s in some areas of the upper course of the Beni River, the Madera and the lower Mamoré.
+In Bolivia, rubber had been exploited since the 1870s in some areas of the upper course of the Beni River, the Madera and the lower Mamoré.

-In 1880, upon discovering the confluence of the Beni and the Mamoré, and its communication with the Amazon, the exploitation of rubber spread rapidly to the north, facilitating the migration of Creoles and mestizos to the interior of the Beni territory, forcibly incorporating indigenous labor to harvest.
+In 1880, following the discovery of the confluence of the Beni and the Mamoré, and its connection with the Amazon, the exploitation of rubber spread rapidly to the north, facilitating the migration of Creoles and mestizos to the interior of the Beni territory, and forcibly incorporating indigenous labor for the harvest.